primer/react/contributor-docs/deprecating-components.md

+# Deprecating PRC

 Primer components may occasionally be deprecated when they are no longer recommended for use.
-In some cases, we may recommend replacing a deprecated component with a new one.
+In some cases, Primer team may recommend replacing a deprecated component with a new one.
 New replacement components are typically built in a parallel bundle to avoid breaking existing components, and are promoted to the main bundle when it's time for migration.

+If there is not a one-to-one replacement for the newly deprecated component, Primer maintainers will recommend the use of another, different component in Primer instead.
+This will be clearly communicated in the [Primer changelog](https://github.com/github/primer/discussions/categories/primer-changelog) (GitHub staff only) and deprecated component docs.

 ## Developing a replacement component

-Start building the new component outside of the main bundle.
+If you are developing a replacement component, start building the new component outside of the main bundle.
 This includes the source code of the component being under the `src/drafts` folder and the component being exported in the draft bundle (`src/drafts/index.ts`).
-That way, folks who who would like to try the draft version of the component can export it from the draft bundle.
+That way, folks who would like to try the draft version of the component can export it from the draft bundle.

 ```
 import { ActionList } from "@primer/react/drafts"
 ```

 If it is a 1:1 replacement, it's useful to keep the component name the same for consumers.
-Internally, we would want to, for example, call the folder name `ActionList2` and call the docs `ActionMenu v2`.
+For example, naming the folder `ActionList2` and docs `ActionMenu v2`.

 ## Deprecating the component

-When Primer maintainers are ready to deprecate a component, they will plan for an upcoming major release that will include the change.
+When Primer maintainers are ready to deprecate a component, first they will issue `@deprecated` notice in the next minor/patch release.
+This gives feature teams time to prepare for the migration to the new component as well as prepare for the upcoming major release.
+Then, Primer team will plan for an upcoming major release that will include the change.
 This includes preparing code changes and communications about the change.

 ### Code side of the deprecation

-Here is a checklist for developers to smoothen the deprecation process.
+Here is a checklist for developers who are going through the deprecation process.
+Although this is a step-by-step guide, it is not a strict process and please use this as a reference.

+Note: Component v1 is refered to the component that is going to be deprecated and component v2 is the one that is going to be promoted to the main bundle.

 #### Source Code

-- [ ] Move the old component's source code under the `src/deprecated` folder.
+- [ ] Move the component v1's source code under the `src/deprecated` folder.
-- [ ] Remove the old component export in the main bundle to be added to the deprecated one.
+- [ ] Remove the component v1's export in the main bundle to be added to the deprecated one.
-- [ ] Export the old component in the deprecated bundle `src/deprecated/index.ts`.
+- [ ] Export the component v1 in the deprecated bundle `src/deprecated/index.ts`.
-- [ ] Rename the new component to its neutral version if it includes `2` or `v2`.
+- [ ] Rename the component v2 to its neutral version if it includes `2` or `v2`.
 I.e. `ActionList2` -> `ActionList`.
-- [ ] Move the new component's source code to the `src` folder if it is under `src/drafts`.
+- [ ] Move the component v2's source code to the `src` folder if it is under `src/drafts`.
-- [ ] Export the new component in the main bundle `src/index.ts`.
+- [ ] Export the component v2 in the main bundle `src/index.ts`.

 #### Storybook

-- [ ] Update the new component's storybook title from `Drafts/Components/<Component-Name>` to `Components/<Component-Name>`.
+- [ ] Update the component v2's storybook title from `Drafts/Components/<Component-Name>` to `Components/<Component-Name>`.
-- [ ] Move the old component's stories under `src/stories/deprecated`.
+- [ ] Move the component v1's stories under `src/stories/deprecated`.

 #### Tests

-- [ ] Move the old component's tests under `src/__tests__/deprecated`.
+- [ ] Move the component v1's tests under `src/__tests__/deprecated`.
-- [ ] Update `script/generate-e2e-tests.js` to reflect the new component's component ID is generated by the storybook title.
+- [ ] Update `script/generate-e2e-tests.js` to reflect the component v2's component ID is generated by the storybook title.
 - [ ] Update the snapshots using the command `npm run test -- -u`.

 #### Docs